Oscar Schnake

 Oscar Alex Enrique Schnake Vergara (11 June 1899 – 24 April 1976) was a Chilean politician and physician.
 He was a founder member of the Chilean Socialist Party and close to President Pedro Aguirre Cerda (1938–1941).

-He has been described as one of the notorious leaders of the Chilean socialdemocracy.
+He has been described as one of the notorious leaders of the Chilean social democracy.

-His wife, Gabriela Contreras de Schnake, was mayor of Santiago Centro in early 1940s.
+His wife, Gabriela Contreras de Schnake, was mayor of Santiago Centro in the early 1940s.

 Biography

-In 1933, alongside Eugenio González Rojas, with whom showed his anarchist affiliation, founded the collective Acción Revolucionaria Socialista (ARS).
+Schnake was the grandson of a German immigrant from Kassel.
+In 1933, alongside Eugenio González Rojas, with whom showed his anarchist affiliation, he founded the collective Acción Revolucionaria Socialista (ARS).
 Then, this association and another three merged into the current Socialist Party of Chile in April 1933, so that he was a founder member next to Marmaduke Grove, Eugenio Matte, Salvador Allende and González Rojas.

 He was the organizer of the Left Block, a political coalition which reunited left-wing political forces other with the exception of the Communist Party (PC) or the centrist Radical Party (PR).
-Nevertheless, the rising of both President Arturo Alessandri Palma's liberal-conservative right and Chilean nazis (MNSCh, «nacis») forced him to seal an alliance with the PC and the PR.
+Nevertheless, the rising of both President Arturo Alessandri Palma's liberal-conservative right and Chilean Nazis (MNSCh, «nacis») forced him to seal an alliance with the PC and the PR.
 That way, it was established Popular Front of Chile, whose leader was Pedro Aguirre Cerda, who triumphed the 1938 Chilean presidential election over liberal-manchesterian economist Gustavo Ross Santa María.

-In 1948, he was part of the Chilean Anticommunist Action board.
+In 1948, he was part of the Chilean Anti-Communist Action board.

 After 1973 coup d'état led by Augusto Pinochet, his nephew Eric suffered persecution under Chilean dictatorship.

 He died in 1976 away from the political life as did his friend González Rojas.
 A year later, Raúl Ampuero made a tribute entitled «Óscar Schnake and Eugenio González: Not only history».